How to troubleshoot various problems that you might have with the device.

 2G SIM technology is used when transmitting (2G consumes more battery).
 This can be seen in the Log tab.

 Bad signal - see the Health tab parameters.

 A bad or incorrect sensor adapter.
 Check the sensor adapter for faulty or disconnected wiring.

-The magnetic activator key does not turn the device on
+Problem: The magnetic activator key does not turn the device on

 Sometimes, swiping the magnetic activator key does not cause the device to reset.

 - Hold the magnetic activator key over the embossed logo on the front of the device enclosure for a full 30 seconds.
 This action is like sending a reboot command to the device.